-The short-term side effects of cocaine use are well-known to the public.
 Most people understand that using cocaine can be addictive and harmful, potentially leading to overdose and death.
-However, the long-term effects of cocaine use are potentially even more concerning, though less commonly understood.
-However, it is never too late to seek cocaine addiction treatment.
-Even if an individual has been using cocaine for an extended period, stopping cocaine use will significantly benefit their health and safety.
+However, the potential long-term effects of cocaine use are less commonly understood and more concerning.
+It is never too late to seek cocaine addiction treatment.
+If you or someone you care about has been struggling with cocaine addiction, you may have questions about the long-term effects of cocaine use.

 Long-Term Effects of Cocaine Use

-Cocaine is a powerful central nervous system stimulant that comes from the coca plant.
+Cocaine is a powerful central nervous system stimulant from the coca plant.
 Usually, cocaine is a white powder that a person snorts, though it can also be injected or smoked.
 Coke, crack, and freebase are all forms of cocaine.
 Over the long run, it can result in the following long-term effects of cocaine use.

-1. Tolerance and Sensitization
+Tolerance and Sensitization

 Using cocaine over a long time can build up tolerance in the body, leading the person to use more cocaine to achieve the same effect.
 At the same time, long-term cocaine use can also lead to sensitization, meaning that certain side effects like anxiety or seizures become more commonly experienced.
 These circumstances can lead to dangerous toxic effects and even overdose.

 Worsening Mental Health

 Long-term use of cocaine can lead to adverse psychiatric symptoms, including: